The Grapevine - CIWA's Newsletter

 Healthy Living CookbookThis cookbook was produced as a result of the "Healthy Living: Preventing Type II Diabetes in Immigrant Women and their Families" project, funded by the Public Health Agency of Canada.
 The recipes are a compliation from a variety of participants in the program.

-Knowing Your Literacy Students: Curriculum Guidelines and Cultural ManualThis curriculum and cultural resource manual was produced as a result of the "Knowing Your Literacy Students" project, funded by Alberta Employment and Immigration.
+Knowing Your Literacy Students: Curriculum Guidelines and Cultural ManualThis curriculum and cultural resource manual was produced as a result of the "Knowing Your Literacy Students" project, funded by the Office of Literacy and Essential Skills.
 The manual presents a customized lesson plan for teaching non-literate students.
 It is designed to enhance student-teach relationships by increasing teachers' cultural knowledge and sensitivity to foster respectful communication in the classroom.

 A New Home for Malik by Cheyenne SteffenA story for both children and adults to read about Malik and his experience in his new home in Calgary.
 The book is written in English, Chinese and Spanish.
 Click here for the order form.